FlipperPA/wagtailcodeblock/README.md

 * Upgrade to PrismJS 1.14.0
 * Allow passing a language code as an attribute, only allowing the single language to be used.
+* Fix conflict in CSS between `tag` class for Wagtail and markup syntax types.

 ## 1.11.0.0